BlockchainCommons/BCSwiftSecureComponents/Docs/0-INTRODUCTION.md

 * The possibility to store metadata with those secrets.
 * The ability to lock those envelopes with permits that may be opened in a variety of ways, including with SSKR shares and with public-key cryptography.

-Secure Components including the `Envelope` are being built so that they are future-proofed as much as possible.
+Secure Components, including the `Envelope`, is being built so that it is future-proofed (as much as is possible).
 Though initial algorithm choices are slightly conservative and though initial capabilities are purposefully limited, everything is being designed so that it can be expanded in the future, particularly via newer algorithms that are already known today but which are not sufficiently mature for usage.

 ## Goals